- Date : 09/08/2017

 - Read in : हिंदी

 Under the new tax regime, which came into effect on 1 July 2017, the cascading effect of taxes on taxes has been reduced.
 So, what does it mean for car buyers?
 Will they have to pay more?
-What about second-hand vehicles; will GST come in to play here too?
+What about second-hand vehicles; will GST on cars come in to play here too?
 Does the new tax structure have any influence on car insurance, or EMIs?
 Let’s find out.

-Overview of the automobile sector Post GST
+Overview of the automobile sector Post introduction of GST on cars

 The GST rollout has moved manufacturers to revise prices of new vehicles – mostly downward – as per the new tax structure, spelling good news for car buyers.
 Here are some changes: